Akan

 - Cultural Proverbs Sayings

-- Proverbs are integral to Akan communication, often used to convey wisdom and cultural values.
-Examples include 'Wisdom is like a baobab tree; no one individual can embrace it.'
+- Proverbs are a significant part of Akan culture, such as 'Wisdom is like a baobab tree; no one individual can embrace it.'

 - Naming Conventions And Terms Of Address